hiveeyes/documentation/doc/source/index.rst

 **************
 Do it yourself
 **************
-All hardware and software components are developed completely in the open, so you are always free to build and operate your own monitoring infrastructure based on these technologies.
+All hardware and software components are developed completely in the open to encourage building and operating custom monitoring infrastructure based on these technologies.

 For getting into the details, please read the :ref:`do-it-yourself` page or `get in touch with us <Hiveeyes email_>`_.
-We don't have a shiny tutorial yet, but there are many components you can build upon.
+We don't have a shiny tutorial yet, but there are many components to build upon.
+For sending data to a self-operated backend, please have a look at the :ref:`backend-setup` page.

-Just let us know about your specific needs and requirements.
+If you feel there should be features X and most importantly Y, just let us know about your specific needs and requirements.

 ***********